kcdimov/Angular-Project-Peace/README.md

 App Platform is created via Angular and Java Spring.

 Back-end: Java Spring.
-MySql is used as database FinalProject
+MySql is used as database.

 This project was generated with Angular CLI version 13.3.0.